Last Updated: June 16, 2023

 The current devices do not have the requisite infrastructure in the form of necessary sensors, browsers that support the technologies, and others.

-Until the time the technology is not made available to the masses on low-cost readily available hardware, the popularity of the technology will be slow progress.
+Until the time the technology is not made available to the masses on low-cost readily available hardware, the popularity of eCommerce web 3.0 will be slow progress.

 Given the current scenario of the aforementioned technologies, development costs are higher.
 Higher development and maintenance costs impact the long-term viability of the project.